- What is a Title to Real Property?

 A title is a document that proves you own a piece of property.
 It includes your name and other important information about the property, such as a legal description and any restrictions or easements that apply to it.

 A title to real property can be either fee simple or leasehold.
 Fee simple means you own the property outright and have full rights to do whatever you want with it.
-Leasehold means you’re leasing the property from someone else for a specific period of time, typically 99 years.
+Leasehold means you’re leasing the property from someone else for a specific period of time.

 What is a Legal Description?